 Red blood cells, red blood cells or red blood cells constitute about 96% of figurative elements.
 Its normal value (count) average is around 4,800,000 in women, and about 5,400,000 in the male, red blood cells per mm ³ (or microliter).

 These corpuscles lack nucleus and organelles (only in mammals).
-Their cytoplasm is composed almost entirely by hemoglobin a protein responsible for transporting oxygen and also contain some enzymes.
+Their cytoplasm is composed almost entirely by hemoglobin a protein responsible for transporting oxygen and also contains some enzymes.
 The carbon dioxide is transported in the blood (free dissolved 8%, and 27% carbamino compounds, and as bicarbonate, the latter regulating the pH in the blood).
 In the plasma membrane of the erythrocytes are glycoprotein (CDs) that define the different blood groups and other cell identifiers.

 Erythrocytes have biconcave disc shape depressed in the center.
 This particular shape increases the effective membrane surface.
-Mature red blood cells lack a nucleus, because it expelled in the bone marrow before entering the bloodstream (this does not occur in birds, amphibians and certain other animals).
+Mature red blood cells lack a nucleus because it expelled in the bone marrow before entering the bloodstream (this does not occur in birds, amphibians and certain other animals).
 Adult human erythrocytes are formed in the bone marrow.

 Normal hemoglobin levels are between 12 and 18 g / dl of blood, and this amount is proportional to the quantity and quality of red blood cells (red cell mass).
 Hemoglobin makes up 90% of erythrocytes and, as a pigment, gives its characteristic red color, although this only occurs when the red blood cell is loaded with oxygen.